Gov. Gavin Newsom orders state to stockpile abortion pills after Texas judge's ruling

 At the behest of Gov. Gavin Newsom, California has stockpiled up to 2 million abortion pills after a Texas judge's ruling has left the future of FDA-approved drugs in limbo.

-"That's what part of being a reproductive state means, ensuring that people get access to care," said Olivier Hovis, director of Naral Pro-Choice California.
+"That's what part of being a reproductive state means, ensuring that people get access to care," said Shannon Olivieri Hovis, director of NARAL Pro-Choice California.

-Hovis praised Newsom's decision to stockpile one of two abortion pills, misoprostol, after Texas Judge Matthew Kaczmarek put a hold on the Food and Drug Administration approval of the most commonly used abortion pill, mifepristone, on Friday.
+Hovis praised Newsom's decision to stockpile one of two abortion pills, misoprostol, after Matthew Kacsmaryk, a U.S. district judge in Texas, put a hold on the Food and Drug Administration approval of the most commonly used abortion pill, mifepristone, on Friday.
 Mifepristone was approved by the FDA more than two decades ago.

-In case mifepristone is banned by the courts, Newsom said the state has secured an emergency supply of up to 2 million pills.
+In case mifepristone is banned by the courts, Newsom said the state has secured an emergency supply of up to 2 million pills of misoprostol.

-Last week's ruling came after an anti-abortion rights group took the case to Kaczmarek's court, claiming the FDA improperly approved mifepristone.
+Last week's ruling came after an anti-abortion rights group took the case to Kacsmaryk's court, claiming the FDA improperly approved mifepristone.
 They argued the pill posed a risk to patients.

 "There have been many studies done in over 100,000 women over 20 years showing it's a remarkably safe drug," said CBS News Medical Contributor Dr. David Agus.
 "Doesn't mean totally safe, but it means very safe.

-Before becoming a judge, Kaczmarek worked extensively on anti-abortion rights advocacy.
-For now, Kaczmarek, a Trump appointee, has suspended his own ruling a for a week to allow for appeal, allowing mifepristone to still be available.
+Before becoming a judge, Kacsmaryk worked extensively on anti-abortion rights advocacy.
+For now, Kacsmaryk, a Trump appointee, has suspended his own ruling a for a week to allow for appeal, allowing mifepristone to still be available.

 The issue was complicated when a federal judge in Washington state issued an opposite ruling on the same night, which means the case is most likely heard by the Supreme Court which overturned the ruling of Roe v.
 Wade, the landmark case that recognized abortion rights.